the-wright-jamie/xsfs/markdown/2023/bait-and-switch.md

 Hopefully you can see where the issue is coming in here: step 5.

-If the caching server retrieves the image on the user's behalf, the IP address that's going to get displayed is the caching server's IP and not the target's IP address.
-This kills the punchline 🫤.
+If the caching server retrieves the image on the user's behalf, the IP address that's going to get displayed is the caching server's IP and not the target's IP address and as a result killing the punchline 🫤

-So, instead, we need to detect if a datacenter is caching our image and if it is, give the datacenter the bait to display instead as this is what will be displayed to the user in Discord.
-The end goal is to get the user to click "Open in Browser" in Discord, so that it will take them there and the browser will access the server directly so we can lift the user's actual IP address.
+So, instead, we need to detect if a data center is caching our image and if it is, give the data center the bait to display instead as this is what will be displayed to the user in Discord.
+And remember, as a result of this, the end goal is to get the user to click "Open in Browser" in Discord, so that it will take them there and the browser will access the server directly so we can lift the user's actual IP address.

 It's anyone's guess why Discord does it like this.
 However, we could probably relate it back to the Information Security CIA Triad: